 The token and abort frames are both truncated data/command frames.
 This can be seen in the below-given figure.

-Data/Command frame is the only one of the three types of frames in the token ring which can carry a PDU and is the only one addressed to a specific destination rather than being available to the ring at large.
+The data/Command frame is the only one of the three types of frames in the token ring which can carry a PDU and is the only one addressed to a specific destination rather than being available to the ring at large.

 Either the user data or the management commands can be carried by this frame.
 Nine fields of the frame are start delimiter(SD), access control(AC), frame control(FC), destination address(DA), Source address(SA), 802.2 PDU frame, CRC, end delimiter(ED) and frame status(FS)